amin-creations/Animated_Boxes/README.md

 # Animated_Boxes
-This is a simple snake game made by me, using JavaScript
+Simple animated boxes made using HTML and CSS.
+Easy to use it in your webPages

 ### It is easy to use inside your web pages.
 <hr>